 Auto theft is one of the many threats to your vehicle.
-Making sure you are covered when you are considering insurance can help lower the risk and costs of a stolen car.
+Making sure you are covered for theft can help ease the financial burden if your car is stolen.

 With numbers rising around theft, what should a driver do to protect their vehicle?

-In this blog post, we'll delve into the importance of insuring your vehicle against theft and how it can save you from a world of trouble.
+In this blog post, we'll examine the importance of insuring your vehicle against theft and how it can save you from a world of trouble.

 If you have the right insurance in place, it will cover an automobile that has been involved in a theft.